-I’m frequently asked if I think ICD-10 will cause Clinical Documentation Improvement (CDI) Specialists to take on larger and more querying role.
+People often ask me if I think ICD-10 will cause CDI Specialists to do more querying.
 In my opinion, yes.

 I understand that queries from CDI Specialists don’t always tie to reimbursement.
 However, once claims experience is collected by Payers, I believe a strong tie between all queries and reimbursement will become apparent.